dortiz5/ihealth-pinns-workshop/README.md

 Artificial Neural Networks:
  - Some basic concepts

-### Python
+### Python 3.11
 The course will be conducted in Python using PyTorch.
-While prior knowledge of PyTorch is not required, we assume participants are comfortable with the basics of Python 3.
+While prior knowledge of PyTorch is not required, we assume participants are comfortable with the basics of Python 3.11.
 This includes:

  - basic mathematical operations
  - Writing and executing scripts/programs
  - Creating and using functions
  - Understanding the concept of object oriented programming [(OOP)](https://eli5.gg/Object-oriented%20programming)
  - familiarity with the following libraries:
-    - [`numpy`](https://numpy.org/)  for mathematical and array operations
+    - [`numpy`](https://numpy.org/) and [scipy](https://scipy.org/)  for mathematical and array operations
     - [`matplotlib`](https://matplotlib.org/) for plotting and visualization
     - [`PyTorch`](https://pytorch.org/) for high level training of ANN
  - Understanding the concept of a [jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html)